dvtalk/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2021-09-11-how-to-use-uvm-factory.md

 {% endhighlight %}

 ---
+## Caveats
+1. TBD: Override a by b, then override b by c --> not mean override a by c

 ## Finding more information
 1. [ How uvm factory actually works ]({{ site.baseurl }}{% link _posts/x_myrandoms/uvm_randoms/2021-09-12-how-uvm-factory-actually-works.md %})